VinAIResearch/PhoBERT/README.md

 print(output)
 # ['Ông Nguyễn_Khắc_Chúc đang làm_việc tại Đại_học Quốc_gia Hà_Nội .', 'Bà Lan , vợ ông Chúc , cũng làm_việc tại đây .']
 ```

-## License

-	MIT License

-	Copyright (c) 2020 VinAI Research

-	Permission is hereby granted, free of charge, to any person obtaining a copy
-	of this software and associated documentation files (the "Software"), to deal
-	in the Software without restriction, including without limitation the rights
-	to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-	copies of the Software, and to permit persons to whom the Software is
-	furnished to do so, subject to the following conditions:

-	The above copyright notice and this permission notice shall be included in all
-	copies or substantial portions of the Software.

-	THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-	IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-	FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-	AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-	LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-	OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-	SOFTWARE.